 Host: I can relate to that on a lot of levels.
 I think everyone can.
 What are some tips for someone who recognizes they need to establish boundaries?

-Bonita: One of the boundary-making exercises I like to do with clients is called My Inner Circle, which helps specify who is in their inner, middle and outer circle so they can make healthy boundaries.
+Bonita: One of the boundary-making exercises I like to do with clients is called My Inner Circle, which helps specify who is in their inner, middle, and outer circles so they can set healthy boundaries.
 Let's walk through it.

 Inner circle